 Playa del Carmen

 Playa del Carmen is the Riviera Maya’s original tourist destination and the most well-known city along the coast.
 It’s the best connected and most central place to stay to be able to easily explore the rest of the Riviera, while the city has everything you would need while on holiday, with a lively nightlife and excellent restaurants.
 However, it is also the busiest and most touristy place along the coast to stay.

-Top luxury hotels we recommend in Playa Del Carmen:
+- Top luxury hotel we recommend in Playa Del Carmen: Rosewood Mayakoba

-Top budget hotels we recommend in Playa Del Carmen:
+- Top budget hotels we recommend in Playa Del Carmen: El Acuario Hotel

 Found at the southern end of the Riviera Maya, Tulum won’t be as busy as Playa del Carmen, but still offers a huge range of resorts, all-inclusive properties and hotels to choose from.
 It’s a beautiful part of the coast to explore, with Mayan ruins and superb beaches to be found in the area.

 - Top luxury hotel we recommend in Tulum: Dreams Tulum Resort & Spa

 - Top mid-range hotel we recommend in Tulum: Nueva Vida de Ramiro